The Role Of Nuts And Seeds In Prehistoric Diets

 The Diet Of Prehistoric People Living In The Hinds Cave

-Tens of thousands of years ago, people inhabiting the Hinds Cave subsisted on vegetative foods of high protein yield.
-These included sunflower seeds and walnuts, rich in amino acids that give strength to humans once absorbed into the body.
+Tens of thousands of years ago, people inhabiting the Hinds Cave subsisted on high-protein, vegetative foods.
+These included sunflower seeds and walnuts, rich in amino acids that provide humans with strength once absorbed into the body.
 The seeds in many wild fruits, such as Texas persimmons, fox grapes, currants, hackberries, and crab apples, were also eaten along with their fruits.
 Today, we spit out the fruit seeds as we’re in the habit of it.

 In her book, The Prehistoric Diet of Hinds Cave, Janet Van Stock thought that men and women in those times were in much better health than many of us are at present, even if the lifespans then were considerably shorter than they are now.
 In speaking about our ancient ancestors, who lived millions of years ago, “Today our lifestyle dictates that we eat most of our food at three specific times of the day, yet this is contrary to the true needs of our bodies.
 We are designed to be snackers who never eat much at any one time but instead nibble on food throughout the day.”